egeadican10/log-analysis-project/README.md

 2026-04-18 10:00:40 [ERROR] Permission denied /root (user: admin)

-2026-04-18 10:00:45 [WARN] Suspicious privilege escalation attempt (user: admin) 🧠 Analysis
-The logs indicate a targeted attack sequence against the administrative interface and account.
-Initial requests to /admin and /admin/login show intentional discovery of privileged endpoints, suggesting reconnaissance activity rather than normal user behavior.
-Shortly after, a burst of consecutive failed login attempts targeting the admin account is observed within a very tight time window.
-This pattern strongly aligns with an automated brute force attack, where multiple password combinations are tested rapidly.
-Following these failures, a successful authentication event occurs, which significantly raises the likelihood of credential compromise.
-The timing strongly suggests that the correct credentials were obtained through repeated attempts or weak authentication controls.
-After gaining access, the actor navigates to sensitive administrative areas such as /admin/dashboard and /admin/settings, confirming that the session has valid elevated privileges within the application.
-The activity escalates when an attempt is made to access /root, which results in a permission denied error.
-This indicates that the actor is attempting to move beyond application-level access into system-level privileges.
-Finally, the system flags a suspicious privilege escalation attempt, reinforcing the conclusion that the attacker is actively trying to increase their level of access.
-🚨 Incident Classification
-Attack Type: Brute Force Attack (Confirmed)
-Account Targeted: Administrative Account (admin) Account Compromise: Likely
-Privilege Escalation: Attempted
-Confidence Level: High
-🎯 Key Indicators
-Rapid and repeated login failures
-Targeting of a high-privilege account
-Immediate success after multiple failures
-Access to sensitive administrative endpoints Unauthorized attempt to access /root
-System-detected privilege escalation behavior
-⚔️ Attack Chain
-Reconnaissance → Discovery of /admin endpoints
-Brute Force → Rapid authentication attempts
-Initial Access → Successful login
-Post-Exploitation → Access to admin functions Privilege Escalation → Attempt to access restricted system resources 🔥 Risk Level: HIGH
-The presence of a successful login following brute force attempts, combined with privilege escalation behavior, indicates a high-impact security incident affecting a critical account.
+2026-04-18 10:00:45 [WARN] Suspicious privilege escalation attempt (user: admin)

+---

+🧠 Analysis

+The log data reveals a structured attack sequence targeting the administrative interface and account.

+The initial requests to "/admin" and "/admin/login" indicate intentional reconnaissance activity, suggesting that the actor is actively searching for privileged entry points rather than performing normal user navigation.

+This is immediately followed by a burst of rapid and consecutive failed login attempts targeting the "admin" account, all occurring within a very short timeframe.
+This behavior strongly aligns with an automated brute force attack, where multiple password combinations are tested in quick succession.

+Shortly after these failures, a successful login event occurs, which significantly increases the likelihood of credential compromise.
+The timing suggests that the correct credentials were obtained through repeated attempts or weak authentication controls.

+Following authentication, the actor accesses sensitive administrative endpoints such as "/admin/dashboard" and "/admin/settings", confirming valid application-level administrative access.

+The activity then escalates when an attempt is made to access "/root", resulting in a permission denied error.
+This indicates an attempt to move beyond application privileges into system-level access.

+Finally, the system detects and flags a suspicious privilege escalation attempt, reinforcing that the actor is actively attempting to increase their level of control.

+---

+🧠 Attack Chain

+1. Reconnaissance → Discovery of "/admin" endpoints
+2. Brute Force Attack → Rapid authentication attempts
+3. Initial Access → Successful login (likely compromise)
+4. Post-Authentication Activity → Access to admin functionality
+5. Privilege Escalation Attempt → Attempted access to restricted system resources

+---

+🎯 Indicators of Suspicious Activity

+- Rapid and repeated login failures
+- Targeting of a privileged account ("admin")
+- Immediate success following multiple failed attempts
+- Access to sensitive administrative endpoints
+- Unauthorized attempt to access "/root"
+- System-detected privilege escalation behavior

+---

+⚖️ Assessment

+Category| Evaluation
+Attack Type| Brute Force (Confirmed)
+Account Compromise| Likely
+Privilege Escalation| Attempted
+Confidence Level| High

+---

+🔥 Risk Level: HIGH

+Reasons:

+- Direct targeting of administrative account
+- Successful authentication after brute force behavior
+- Access to privileged application areas
+- Attempted escalation to system-level access

+---

 🛡️ Recommendations

+Immediate Actions

+- Reset admin credentials immediately
-Immediately reset the admin account credentials Terminate all active sessions
+- Terminate all active sessions
+- Review recent authentication activity

+Short-Term Mitigation

-Enable Multi-Factor Authentication (MFA)
+- Enable Multi-Factor Authentication (MFA)
+- Implement account lockout policies
+- Apply login rate limiting

+Long-Term Security Improvements

+- Monitor authentication anomalies
+- Deploy SIEM detection rules
-Implement login rate limiting and account lockout policies Monitor authentication logs for similar patterns Restrict access to sensitive endpoints
+- Restrict access to critical endpoints
+- Harden privilege separation mechanisms

+---

-Investigate potential lateral movement or persistence 📌 Conclusion
+📌 Conclusion

-The log sequence clearly demonstrates a brute force attack leading to a likely account compromise, followed by post-authentication activity and privilege escalation attempts.
+The log sequence clearly demonstrates a brute force attack pattern followed by a likely account compromise and privilege escalation attempts.

-This behavior is consistent with real-world attack patterns and should be treated as a high-priority security incident requiring immediate response
+This behavior is consistent with real-world attack scenarios and should be treated as a high-priority security incident requiring immediate response.

+---

+⚠️ Note

+This analysis is based solely on application log data.
+Additional telemetry (authentication backend logs, system logs, endpoint monitoring) would further improve accuracy and confidence.